steveclarke/mcp-printer/README.md

 # MCP Printer Server 🖨️

-An MCP server for printing documents on macOS/Linux.
-Provides AI assistants with the ability to print files, manage print queues, and control printers via the CUPS printing system.
+An MCP server for printing documents across platforms.
+Provides AI assistants with the ability to print files, manage print queues, and control printers on macOS, Linux, and Windows.

 ## Why?